NTG Dementia Training

 SARC Learning Central’s facilitators can bring this session to your organization!
 This session can be delivered to a group of employees at your organization in-person or virtually.
 Contact us today!

-In this session, you will cover four (4) topic areas, including:
+In this session, we will cover five (5) topic areas, including:

 We will explore aging and how to promote healthy aging for the people you support.
 You will learn: